Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 Cauldron cooking: heart of the home

 In all social strata, the cauldron was the central utensil.
-Suspended in the hearth, placed on a tripod, or directly on the embers, it allowed almost all daily dishes to be cooked.
+Suspended in the hearth, placed on a tripod, or directly on embers, it allowed almost all daily dishes to be cooked.

 It was used to prepare: